wamphlett/blog/nv7/custom-lighting.md

 ## Choosing the hardware
 Firstly, all of the LEDs have to be addressable to get the most out of our controller.

+### The LED controller
-- **The LED controller:** around the rest of the house, I run [WLED](https://kno.wled.ge/) on [QuinLED boards](https://quinled.info/).
+Around the rest of the house, I run [WLED](https://kno.wled.ge/) on [QuinLED boards](https://quinled.info/).
 I love the flexibility and effects WLED gives you.
 The boards are also small enough to fit in the case and even better, I can run/manage the LEDs independently of the computer which means no more horrible LED software to deal with in Windows.

+### Case lighting
-- **Case lighting:**  the case has already been chosen but we're lucky, the [NV7](https://phanteks.com/NV7.html) comes with some really stylish case lighting.
+The case has already been chosen but we're lucky, the [NV7](https://phanteks.com/NV7.html) comes with some really stylish case lighting.

+### Fans
-- **Fans:** this was an easy choice.
+This was an easy choice.
 The [Phanteks D30's](https://phanteks.com/PH-F120D30.html) come with 15 addressable LEDs each, they also come in a reversable variant meaning that no matter where the fan is positioned, we can always get the full RGB effect.

+### Water cooling components
-- **Water cooling components:** as well as the classic RGB elements, I wanted to get cooling components with RGB.
+As well as the classic RGB elements, I wanted to get cooling components with RGB.
 I settled with the blocks from [EK waterblocks](https://www.ekwb.com/), each component comes with its own addressable RGB strips - even the flow meter!

 ## Powering the controller
 wip